 How often does the Lodge of Research meet?

 The Lodge of Research has two stated meetings per year.
-The first meeting takes place in April or May of each year and the "Annual Meeting" and installation of officers is held during the Annual Communication of the Grand Lodge of Missouri, AF&AM.
+The first meeting takes place in April or May of each year.
+The “Annual Meeting” which includes the election and installation of officers is held during the Annual Communication of the Grand Lodge of Missouri, AF&AM.
 Please visit the Events page on this website for further information regarding our meetings.